 Endotoxin was identified more than 100 years ago, but its potential role in the development of sepsis was not identified until 1951.
 Experimental studies using endotoxin reproduced some of the features of septic shock in animals, but they did not represent the features of septic shock characteristic to humans.
-Evidence that endotoxin might play a pathogenic role in humans was discovered accidentally in 1991, but its precise role in sepsis remains elusive.
+Evidence that endotoxin might play a pathogenic role in humans was discovered accidentally in 1991.
+It is now understood that lipopolysaccharide (LPS) or endotoxin plays a pivotal role in the pathogenesis of sepsis [55].
+LPS is the major cell wall component of gram-negative bacteria.
+LPS is able to activate the host defense system through interaction with TLR4, thus triggering pro-inflammatory mechanisms.
+A large amount of LPS induces inappropriate activation of the immune system, triggering an exaggerated inflammatory response and consequent extensive organ injury, providing the basis of sepsis damage [55].
 Endotoxin is often found in the blood of critically ill patients, making its measurement of limited diagnostic value.
-In addition, other bacterial toxins (e.g., gram-positive peptidoglycans) can induce the production of mediators associated with sepsis [18].
+In addition, other bacterial toxins (e.g., gram-positive peptidoglycans) can induce the production of mediators associated with sepsis [25].